featbit/featbit-docs/pages/gitbook/tech-stack/architecture-professional.md

 ## Scalable and high performance

 When designing the architecture, our most important and the only concerns were how to make it scalable and how to obtain the best performance possible.
-To do so, we carefully selected our tech stack and containerized all services, which makes it very easy to be deployed as a cluster and **scale horizontally**.&#x20;
+To do so, we carefully selected our tech stack and containerized all services, which makes it very easy to be deployed as a cluster and **scale horizontally**.

 As for the data storage and data flow between services, in order to obtain the best performance possible, we introduced MongoDB as our main data store, Redis as system cache, Kafka as message queue, ClickHouse as data store for analytic and A/B/n testing data etc. We are using **Multiplexing** and **Pub & Sub system** to send/receive messages between services, the average reaction time is in milliseconds.

 The push of feature flag changes or other configurations to SDKs is near real time.
 It takes less than **100** milliseconds to push the data to SDKs when a flag is changed from the UI.
 Instead of long polling, the WebSocket solution is adopted as it can proactively push the changes to SDKs once it happens.
 Of course, this is not cost free, it can consume enormous memory when huge number of concurrent requests happen.
-To avoid being a memory monster, we have carefully selected the way to serialize and deserialize data, so it doesn't consume extra memory during the serialization and deserialization process.&#x20;
+To avoid being a memory monster, we have carefully selected the way to serialize and deserialize data, so it doesn't consume extra memory during the serialization and deserialization process.

 ## Data flows